Joan Swart

+Swart has a doctorate of psychology (Psy.D) in Forensic Psychology from the Eisner Institute for Professional Studies in Encino, CA. She also holds a Masters of Business Administration (MBA) and a Masters in Military Studies at the American Military University.

+In the 2024 South African general election, Swart was the 4th closed-list parliamentary candidate for the Referendum Party.

 Background and education

 Swart was born in Vereeniging, South Africa and completed her school education at Handhaaf Primary School and Brandwag High School where she matriculated with six distinctions.
 She completed a BSc.
 (Chem.
 Eng.) degree at Stellenbosch University before working for various corporates, including Denel, Sasol, Sappi, and Mondi in various technical, business, and managerial roles.
-Pursuing a lifelong interest, she completed a master's degree in Forensic Psychology at Walden University, Minnesota in 2011, and a doctorate in Forensic Psychology at the Eisner Institute for Professional Studies, based in Encino, CA in 2013.
-She is currently involved in private forensic psychology consultations, as well as research and consulting at the Apsche Institute based in Leesburg, VA, a consulting committee member of the American Investigative Society of Cold Cases (AISOCC), a member of the Multidisciplinary Collaborative on Sexual Crime and Violence, and a review board member of the International Journal of Behavioral Consultation and Therapy.
+In 1996 she completed a Masters of Business Administration (MBA) at the then University of Potchefstroom.
+In 2011, she completed a master's degree in Forensic Psychology at Walden University, Minnesota, and a doctorate of psychology in Forensic Psychology at the Eisner Institute for Professional Studies, based in Encino, CA in 2013.
+Swart completed a Masters in Military Studies at the American Military University in 2024.

+She is involved in private forensic psychology consultations, have done research and consulting at the Apsche Institute based in Leesburg, VA, and was a consulting committee member of the American Investigative Society of Cold Cases (AISOCC)[, a member of the Multidisciplinary Collaborative on Sexual Crime and Violence, and a review board member of the International Journal of Behavioral Consultation and Therapy.

 She has also competed in a variety of sporting activities, and completed various long-distance running events, including the Everest Marathon, Boston Marathon, and Comrades Marathon (3 times).